MherZaqaryan/Mher-Dev-Documentation/docs/cosmetics/tutorials/create-cosmetics/shopkeeper-skin.md

 ```

 ### Type SKIN
 You may add `skin` option when using type **SKIN**, this lets you add your own custom skin.
-To add the skin, get the URL address of your skin's image, go to [this](https://mher.club/skin-generator) website, then click on the `Generate!` button and you should get the skin's unique id, signature, and texture values, copy each of them and put them under skin option with the order as shown below.
+To add the skin, get the URL address of your skin's image, go to [this](https://mher.am/skin-generator) or [mineskin.org](https://mineskin.org) website, then click on the `Generate!` button and you should get the skin's unique id, signature, and texture values, copy each of them and put them under skin option with the order as shown below.

 :::info
 If you already have the skin credentials, put each of them in the paths.